 To determine whether or not you’re eligible for GAF’s manufacturer’s warranty, either you or your contractor would have to physically take your GAF shingle and ship it in for inspection to identify a defect.
 The inspection isn’t performed by GAF but by Home Innovation Research Labs, an independent research lab.

 If a defect is detected, then the amount of compensation will depend on the warranty that you have.
-The cost of labor will not be covered unless you get the System Plus, Silver, or Gold Pledge limited warranty, which can only be offered by Master Elite® certified contractors such as Proven Roofing.
+The cost of labor will not be covered unless you get the System Plus, Silver, or Gold Pledge limited warranty, which can only be offered by Master Elite® certified contractors such as Proven Contracting.

 No, your warranty will not be affected by the color of your shingles.
 In general, you don’t need to worry about the best color for your roof shingles in Southern New Jersey.
 There aren’t enough full days of sun to overheat your home or even make a noteworthy difference.